-This two-day workshop will prepare you to deliver this one-of-a-kind training curriculum in your own news organization.
+Each two-day “Workplace Integrity: Train the Trainers” workshop will prepare you to deliver this one-of-a-kind training curriculum in your own news organization.

-Applications will be accepted from individuals in the news industry and related journalism educational organizations who could deliver the training in their own organizations or who would be committed to teaching the curriculum to other media organizations.
+Applications will be accepted from individuals in the news industry and related journalism educational organizations based in North America who could deliver the training in their own organizations or who would be committed to teaching the curriculum to other media organizations.

 The Power Shift Project is excited to offer this exclusive curriculum created by journalists for journalists.
 The training is designed to advance the Power Shift Project’s goal of workplaces free of harassment, discrimination and incivility, and full of opportunity, especially for those who have traditionally been denied it.